aaguirre7/memory-game-python/README.md

 # PythonGames
-some games i learn to code during my python adventure
+some games I've learned to code during my python adventure. keep posted for more.